B.-Y. Chen's inequality for $CR$-warped products in a locally conformal Kaehler space form: Preliminaries

-\parindent=8mm The most important subclass of $LCK$ manifolds is defined by the parallelism of the Lee form with respect to the Levi-Civita connection of $g$.
-Moreover, an $LCK$ manifold $(\tilde{M}, J, g)$ is called a Vaisman manifold if $\tilde\nabla \theta = 0$, where $\tilde\nabla$ is the Levi-Civita connection of $g$ ([15], [16]).\\
+The most important subclass of $LCK$ manifolds is Vaisaman manifold and it is defined by the parallelism of the Lee form with respect to the Levi-Civita connection of $g$.
+An $LCK$ manifold $(\tilde{M}, J, g)$ is called a Vaisman manifold if $\tilde\nabla \alpha = 0$, where $\tilde\nabla$ is the Levi-Civita connection of $g$ (see, for instance \cite{Va76,Va80}).

-\parindent=8mm An $LCK$-manifold $\tilde{M}$ is called an $LCK$-space form if it has a constant holomorphic sectional curvature $c$.
-Then the Riemannian curvature tensor. $\tilde{R}$ of, an $LCK$-space form $\tilde{M}(c)$ with constant holomorphic sectional curvature $c$ is given by is given by Matsumoto [10]
+An $LCK$-manifold $\tilde{M}$ is called an $LCK$-space form if it has a constant holomorphic sectional curvature $c$.
+Then the Riemannian curvature tensor. $\tilde{R}$ of, an $LCK$-space form $\tilde{M}(c)$ with constant holomorphic sectional curvature $c$ is given by is given by Matsumoto \cite{Mat84}